moqri/telegram-bot/README.md

-# visa
-A script to check the US Visa page and message you when there is an appointment available Edit
+Sample telegram bot to check a website and post in a channel